 - (1) Sustained frequency deviations from scheduled frequency result in Time Error.
 Time Error will be monitored and controlled in ERCOT as follows: - (a) Time Error Monitoring ERCOT will monitor accumulated Time Error and initiate time corrections.
 The instantaneous Time Error is available to all QSEs on the MIS Public Area. - (b) Time Error Correction ERCOT may conduct Time Error correction at any time.
 However, ERCOT must promptly initiate Time Error correction if the Time Error exceeds +/- 30 seconds, unless operational circumstances require otherwise.
-ERCOT will initiate and terminate Time Error correction via hotline call to all QSEs.
+ERCOT will initiate and terminate Time Error correction via Hotline call to QSEs representing Resources.
 The call initiating Time Error correction will include the frequency offset (- 0.02 Hz for fast and + 0.02 Hz for slow) and the start time.
-The Time Error correction may end when: - (i) The Time Error is within ± -0.5 seconds of the target reference; - (ii) System events mandate termination; - (iii) The period of correction reaches five hours; or - (iv) After any hour without at least a 0.5 second error reduction.
+The Time Error correction may end when: - (i) The Time Error is within $\pm -0.5$ seconds of the target reference; - (ii) System events mandate termination; - (iii) The period of correction reaches five hours; or - (iv) After any hour without at least a 0.5 second error reduction.